What You Will Learn From This Article

 I love and use Annmarie Skin Care’s product called Sun Love.
 It’s not cheap, but the quality is outstanding.
 It’s fully natural, includes avocado and sunflower oil, only contains zinc oxide and… smells like chocolate.

-Most of the Neutrogena sunscreens score 10 for most toxic, including the ones formulated for babies!
+Most of the Neutrogena sunscreens score 10 for most toxic, including the ones formulated for babies.
+Yikes.
 You can go to the EWG’s Cosmetics Database sunscreen section and type in Neutrogena to find out all the toxic ingredients and negative health effects.

-Banana Boat, which is widely popular, isn’t any better.
+Banana Boat—This is widely popular, but isn’t any better.
 You’ll find a ranking of 10 for Banana Boat products as well.
 Some of the concerns include changes at the cellular level (think cancer) and bioaccumulation, where it just builds up in your body over time.
 Not good.